-These types of cognitive distortions cause depression and anxiety – and they come straight out of the anti-cult movement’s ideology.
+These types of cognitive distortions have been proven to cause depression and anxiety – and they come straight out of the anti-cult movement’s ideology.

 4. Becomes a Huge Source of Guilt & Shame

 The biggest evangelists of the anti cult movement regularly say that you were not stupid for giving up your power of choice and becoming a brainwashed zombie.
 But you believe you were a brainwashed zombie.
 This is the only conclusion allowed.
-This is a cartoonish oversimplification of your past and who you were.
-But there is no other possible interpretation for who you were, as long as you buy into the anti cult movement’s ideology.
+This is a cartoonish oversimplification of your past, who you were, how you thought, and what you believed.
+But there is no other possible interpretation for who you were but a brainwashed zombie, as long as you buy into the anti cult movement’s ideology.